 In this section, we present a literature review on network interference within the causality and bandit communities.
 Additionally, we discuss relevant variants of bandit problems.
 Finally, we provide a brief summary of recent advancements in the estimation-regret trade-off within the context of MAB.

-\paragraph{Offline causality estimation under network interference} In the current causality literature, interference is a well-known concept.
-It is a violation of the conventional ``SUTVA'' setting, representing that one individual's treatment would potentially affects other individual's outcome, which is relevant in practice.
+\paragraph{Offline causality estimation under network interference.} In the current causality literature, interference is a well-known concept.
+It is a violation of the conventional ``SUTVA'' setting, representing that one individual's treatment would potentially affect another individual's outcome, which is relevant in practice.
 Current literature resort to clustering~\citet{zhang2023individualized,viviano2023causal} or exposure mapping~\citet{leung2022causal, leung2022rate, leung2023network}.

 \paragraph{Bandit under network interference.} Previous attempts are being made to consider the multi-armed bandit problem upon network interference. \citet{agarwal2024multi} conduct the Fourier analysis to transform the traditional stochastic multi-armed bandit into a sparse linear bandit.
-However, in order to reduce the exponential action space, they made a strong assumption of sparsity for graph structures, i.e., the number of neighbors of each node is manually upper limited.
+However, in order to reduce the exponential action space, they made a strong assumption of sparsity for network structures, i.e., the number of neighbors of each node is manually upper limited.
 On the other hand, \citet{jia2024multi} analyzes the action space at the other extreme that considers an adversarial bandit setting and thus forces each node to a simultaneous equal arm.
 It does not consider that the optimal arm could differ for each node or subgroup.
 Moreover, \citet{xu2024linear} further considers the contextual setting under the specific linear structure between the potential outcome and the interference intensity.